BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

-In just a few minutes I was made to feel part of this tiny community of locals - builders, writers, eachers etc - who lived nearby and who regularly relied on the mama-san to feed and look after them.
+In just a few minutes I was made to feel part of this tiny community of locals - builders, writers, teachers etc - who lived nearby and relied on the mama-san to feed and look after them.

-Soon after when they knew I had to leave to go back to Australia they orgainised a little farewell party for me.
+Soon after, when they knew I had to leave to go back to Australia, they organised a little farewell party for me.

-But if for some reason you have been placed inside the group you are given full credentials as a member, even if you do have a big nose and blue eyes.
-And often getting inside the group involves little more than opening the door of a bar and walking in.
+But if for some reason you have been placed inside the group you may be given full credentials as a member, even if you do have a big nose and blue eyes.
+And sometimes getting inside the group involves little more than opening the door of a bar and walking in.

 That said, making friends with educated Japanese was not easy in those early days.
 The psychological and other gaps between Western and Japanese society were still wide; among the women at least, foreigners still carried some of the stigma of the Occupation days.